CoReACTER/coreacter.github.io/people.md

 # Interested in Joining?

+Before you reach out or apply to work with us, it's a good idea for you to check out [The CoReACTER Manual](/_files/The_CoReACTER_Manual.pdf).
+If you like what you see and you feel aligned with our goals and philosophies, great!
+If you find yourself disagreeing with a lot of our core principles, this might not be a place where you want to devote your energy.

 ## Graduate Students

 The CoReACTER plans to hire **two doctoral students** in the Fall 2025 semester.
 One student will be working on **developing computational methods** to explore electrochemical reactivity using chemical reaction networks and multiscale modeling.
 The other student will be working on employing **high-throughput experiments** to design reactions for polymer recycling.